vmoca/vueShop/README.md

 # Vue shop: Vue + Typescript

 Simulation of the front end of a store.
-It uses the Platzy testing API, the connections to this API are made using axios.
+It uses the Platzi testing API, the connections to this API are made using axios.

 ## Project setup
 ```